 Car Dealer Fraud

-The car may have significant defects in the engine, transmission or suspension which the dealer hides from the customer.
+The car may also have significant defects in the engine, transmission or suspension which the dealer hides from the customer.
 A common dealer trick is to erase the error codes from the on board computer or ECM.
 The codes will come back within a few days of driving the vehicle.
-The vehicle may have improperly installed airbags which is a significant safety concern.
+The vehicle may have improperly installed airbags, which is a significant safety concern.
 A newer car may have been sold before, but now is being sold as new. the dealer may misrepresent your credit standing in order to get financing on the car.

 The bottom line is that you need to be very careful when buying a used car.
 You should always check the car history reports such as Carfax prior to signing a contract for a used car.
-But, be aware, that Car Fax may not be complete.
-The dealer is mandated to let you have an independent mechanic inspect the car before buying.
+But, be aware that CarFax may not be complete.
+The dealer is mandated to let you have an independent mechanic inspect the car before buying - you should always do this.
 We realize that very few buyers insist on getting the car inspected but there are many buyers out there stuck with a problematic car that wished they had gotten it inspected.
 If the dealer refuses to let you get an inspection, just walk away.
+Remember, cars are fungible.

 Treat buying a used car as a serious process and look carefully at all of the details of the deal.
 Don’t be swept up with the dealer’s positive spin on the deal.
 He is there to make a profit and you are there to look out for your own interests.
-The Edmunds site has an excellent article titled Confessions of a Finance Manager ( http://www.edmunds.com/car-buying/confessions-of-an-auto-finance-manager.html.)
+The Edmunds site has an excellent article titled Confessions of a Finance Manager.
 This article should be mandatory reading for anyone buying a car.

 For further information regarding Auto Dealer Fraud, visit our "Frequently Asked Questions" page.